 Additionally, we need to cover the behaviors that will directly impact you the most over the course of your chinchilla ownership.

 This leads us directly into one of the most important topics.
-Chewing and biting.

 Chewing and Biting